ifwe/tds/doc/rest_api.md

 The fractions of seconds are lost in translation from Python datetimes to UNIX timestamps but it is of little consequence as MySQL also strips second fractions off timestamps.
-The data presented in the API and the data present in the database are therefore identical.
+The data presented by the API and the data present in the database is therefore identical.

 ### Attribute Table